-Second Wind Dreams® was formed in 1997.
+Second Wind Dreams® was founded in 1997.
 It's name derived from a novel of the same name by P.K.
 Beville, a geriatric specialist who wrote about the wonderful, colorful and sometimes hysterical people who live and work in nursing homes.

 Since 1997, SWD has become involved in more than 400 eldercare communities in 40 states, and Canada.
 Weaving thousands of dreams from the simple to the sublime.
 The mission of Second Wind Dreams® (SWD) is simple -- to change the perception of aging through the fulfillment of dreams and the offering of innovative educational opportunities to caregivers and communities.

 P.K.
 Beville is founder of Second Wind Dreams®, an international nonprofit organization based in Marietta, Georgia.
 Launched in 1997, it is changing the perception of aging by fulfilling the dreams of those living in elder care communities, thereby enhancing their lives and changing society’s perception of older Americans.

 A geriatric specialist and national speaker, Beville began working with elders in 1983.
 She has designed and implemented mental health services programs, which are currently used in 800 nursing homes throughout the United States.